 Digital product model

-For business models like streaming services, online courses, and industry research portals the digital content is the product.
+For business models like streaming services, online courses and industry research portals the digital content is the product.
 When content is the bread and butter of business, companies need a CMS that is up to the task.

-“With the rise of digital product models, content is increasingly becoming the actual asset that is sold to customers instead of just the marketing offered around a product.
-With this, we see an increased demand of handling structured content at scale similar to a database, but with CMS functionality on top.
 Managing content for such applications is fundamentally different to managing content for marketing websites.
 You wouldn’t build a service like Netflix with a visual page builder.
 You need the ability to handle complex schema structures, large amounts of traffic, a reliable API to handle the complex requests as well as modern content management workflows.”

 Case Study